liltran615/Azure-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures the application will be available, while restricting access to the network.

 Load balancer performs the following functions: